Three early problems on size Ramsey numbers: Starburst graphs

 \subsection{The lower bound}

-As mentioned in the introduction, although Erd\H os, Faudree, Rousseau, and Schelp \cite{MR479691} asserted the lower bound $\rhat(S_n\up k) =\Omega(k^3 n^2)$ for sufficiently large $n$, they did not include a proof, so we begin with this lower bound.
+Recall that the starburst graph $S_n\up k$ is obtained from $K_k$ by adding $n$ pendant edges to every vertex of $K_k$.
+As mentioned in the introduction, although Erd\H os, Faudree, Rousseau, and Schelp~\cite{MR479691} asserted the lower bound $\rhat(S_n\up k) =\Omega(k^3 n^2)$ for sufficiently large $n$, they did not include a proof, so we begin with this lower bound.
 In fact, we record the following more general lower bound, where $\rhat(H_1,H_2)$ denotes the minimum number of edges in a graph $G$ such that every red/blue coloring of $E(G)$ contains a red copy of $H_1$ or a blue copy of $H_2$.

 \begin{prop} Let $H_1$ be a connected graph with $n+1$ vertices and maximum degree $\Delta$ and let $H_2$ be a graph with chromatic number $k+1$.
 Then $\rhat(H_1,H_2) \geq \binom k2 \Delta n$. \end{prop}